denon1994/get_password_expired_user/README.md

 # Get Password Expired User List
-Get password expired user in list of Red Hat servers as a email Use playbook and script
+Get password expired user in list of Red Hat servers as a email.
+Use playbook and a script